 Participants will be invited to meet and engage in the spiritual practices within multiple sacred traditions of the world and the diverse perspectives of these traditions.
 They will be enriched and transformed as they immerse themselves in the intricate cultures of meditative communion, contemplation, devotion, prayer, ritual, and worship.
 In this space they will encounter kindred spirits seeking to explore the mysteries of the heart and the open space of consciousness.
 Here they can share their experiences and deepen their study and contemplation of the True.

-At the heart of the Center is the vision of Lex Nur Hixon who devoted his life to seeking truth.
+At the heart of the Center is the vision of Lex Hixon who devoted his life to seeking truth.
 He was both a practitioner of the wisdom traditions and a scholar/visionary who recognized the Ultimate Truth, the One Source, within the diverse sacred universes.
 He drank from the living water of Truth and was a loving transmitter of that realization.

 Dedicating himself to the work of elevating human consciousness, he saw clearly the fragmentation and numerous afflictions that torment the shared heart of humanity.
 Today we see in an even cruder way, how that condition is transferred from within the communal heart out into the world.